 The process of capture, recording, and analysis of network packets to determine the source of network security attacks is known as Network Forensics.
 In addition, network forensics is also the process of detecting intrusion patterns and focusing on attack activities.
 It collects data from different sites and different network equipment such as Firewalls and IDS in order to analyze the network traffic data.
-Furthermore, network forensics can be used to monitor, prevent, and analyze potential attacks.
+Furthermore, network forensics can be used to prevent, and analyze potential attacks.

 Network Forensics examinations have seven steps including Identification, Preservation, Collection, Examination, Analysis, and Presentation and Incident Response.